snrnats/doc-centre/docfx_project/reports/experience.md

 The **Delivery Experience** report offers the following report-wide filters:

-* **Date Shipped** - enables you to select only those consignments that were shipped within a given date range.
+* **Date Shipped** - enables you to select consignments that were shipped within a given date range.
-* **Company Name** - where applicable, enables you to select only those consignments that were shipped by a particular company within your group.
+* **Company Name** - where applicable, enables you to select consignments that were shipped by a particular company within your group.
 You can select multiple companies if required.
-* **Shipping Location** - where applicable, enables you to select only those consignments that were shipped from a particular shipping location.
+* **Shipping Location** - where applicable, enables you to select consignments that were shipped from a particular shipping location.
-* **Carrier** - enables you to select only those consignments that were shipped via a particular carrier.
+* **Carrier** - enables you to select consignments that were shipped via a particular carrier.
-* **Carrier Service** - enables you to select only those consignments that were shipped via a particular carrier service.
+* **Carrier Service** - enables you to select consignments that were shipped via a particular carrier service.
-* **Delivery Type** - enables you to select only those consignments that were shipped as a particular delivery type (i.e. *Delivery* or *Click and Collect*).
+* **Delivery Type** - enables you to select consignments that were shipped as a particular delivery type (i.e. *Delivery* or *Click and Collect*).

 ## Consignments by Delivery Window

-The **Consignments by Delivery Window** pie chart shows how many of your consignments were scheduled for a particular daily delivery window.
+The **Consignments by Delivery Window** pie chart shows the proportion of your consignments that were scheduled for a daily delivery window, and what delivery window they were scheduled for.

 <a href="../images/reports/experience-delivery-window.png" target="_blank">
     <img src="../images/reports/experience-delivery-window.png"/>